cx-prog-lang/.github/features/switch_in_struct.md

 }
 ```

 In case a structure with function alias members is nested in another structure, the functions assigned to them via the default value of the enclosing structure will be ignored.
-In the following example, the `func` of `struct Test` points to `foo`, no matter when it was reassigned by the enclosing structure.
+In the following example, the `func` of `struct Test` points to `foo` no matter when it was reassigned through the enclosing structure's default value.

 ```c
 #include <stdio.h>